GravityPDF/gravity-pdf-documentation/docs/v5/shop-pdf-template-certificate-montgomery.md

 All PDF templates have common settings that can be configured, such as font, security and PDF attachments, and we recommend [reviewing the PDF setup guide](user-setup-pdf.md) to get a better understanding on all the available settings.
 All template-specific configuration is done from the *Template* tab and below you'll find detailed information about each option available in *Formal Letter*, what it does and how it alters the generated PDF.

-### Standard Information
+### Organization Details

 ![The field positions in Business Letter 1](https://resources.gravitypdf.com/uploads/2017/04/field-positions-1.png)

 #### Logo (1)
+* Upload your company / business logo for inclusion in the letter.
-* The image of company that appears on top of the certificate.
-An image 500px wide is suitable in most cases.
+* An image 500px wide will be a suitable resolution in most cases.
+To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.

 #### Business Name (2)
 * The name of the company that appears below the logo.
 This moves slightly upwards and its font sizes increases slightly when there is no logo set.
 * If you leave this setting blank, it won't be included in the PDF.

+### Certificate Configuration

 #### Title (3)
 * The title of the certificate.
 You can easily integrated data captured from your users by using Merge Tags.